 Note

-In the exceptional case that a national of the country where the company is located French national has maintained by accident work permit information, you must send the request back.
+In the exceptional case that a national of the country where the company is located has maintained by accident work permit information, you must send the request back.
 Add a comment explaining your decision.
 Then choose the Send Back button.
 The employee can then withdraw the request.

 Sending E-mail Notification about Work Permit Information Approval